Early history of video games: A new industry

 Bushnell felt that Galaxy Game was not a real competitor to Computer Space, due to its high price.
-Pitts and Tuck believed, however, that despite the economic argument their game was superior, as they felt that Galaxy Game was a true expansion of Spacewar, while Computer Space just a pale imitation.
+Pitts and Tuck believed, however, that despite the economic argument their game was superior, as they felt that Galaxy Game was a true expansion of Spacewar!, while Computer Space just a pale imitation.
 Some players at the time, however, believed Galaxy Game to actually be just a version of Spacewar!.
 Galaxy Game's prototype installation was very popular, though at a low price-per-game, and the pair developed a second version to display at the same location; they were never able to enter production, though, as they eventually had to abandon the idea after spending US$65,000 developing it due to the high cost and lack of business plan.

 Around the same time as Galaxy Game's prototype installation, Computer Space was released.
 It was the first coin-operated video game to be commercially sold and the first widely available video game of any kind.
 While it did well in its initial locations near college campuses, it performed very poorly in bars and arcades where pinball and other arcade games were typically placed; while it was commercially successful and made over US$1,000,000, it did not meet the high expectations of Nutting, who had expected to sell more than 1,500 units.
-Bushnell and Dabney immediately started work on another game, using the same television set design as Computer Space, as well as founding their own company Atari, Inc. to back their projects.
+Bushnell and Dabney immediately started work on another game, using the same television set design as Computer Space, as well as founding a new company, Atari, to back their projects.
 Initially, this game was intended to be a driving video game that Bushnell planned to design, influenced by Chicago Coin's Speedway (1969).
 Instead, the project was given to Atari's first employee, Allan Alcorn, and as Bushnell believed the driving game would be too complicated as a first project he suggested a prototype ping-pong game.
 Alcorn expanded the idea, and designed a game the company immediately seized on.
 They were unable to find a manufacturer, but on the evidence of the success of their prototype installation, decided to produce the game cabinets themselves.
 Pong was released in 1972, a year after Computer Space.
 It was immensely commercially successful, selling over 8,000 units.
 It inspired copycat games to be sold in America, Europe, and Japan, and led to the popularization of the medium.